 I had a terrific time discussing religious “beliefs”—or religious credences, as I call them—with Josh and Ken recently.
 One claim I proposed on the show is that religious credence is like make-believe imagining.
 I want to delve a little deeper into that claim and address something Ken said.

 What is it

 Many people profess to believe in an all-powerful, all-knowing, benevolent God.
 Yet psychological data shows that people often think and reason about God in ways contrary to their professed religious beliefs.
 So, are these so-called religious beliefs genuinely held?
 Or are “believers” just playing an elaborate game of pretense?
 Is there a difference between ordinary factual belief and religious belief?
-And what role do people's religious credences play in shaping their social identities?
-Josh and Ken get real with Neil van Leeuwen from Georgia State University, author of Imagination, Belief, and Religious Creedence (forthcoming).
+And what role do people's religious creedences play in shaping their social identities?
+Josh and Ken get real with Neil van Leeuwen from Georgia State University, author of Religion as Make-Believe (forthcoming).